La Basílica de Guadalupe: A Sacred Destination You Will Love

 -Are you planning to visit an iconic and impressive place in Mexico City?

--Have you ever heard about la Basílica de Guadalupe (The Basilica of Guadalupe)?
+-Have you ever heard about the Guadalupe Shrine (La Basílica de Guadalupe)?

 -Do you want to discover, explore and know more about this fantastic place?

 -Are you looking for the origins, historical meaning, significance and importance for Mexicans?

 Stay with us and keep reading this article to know facts, mysteries, secret places, and more in the Guadalupe Shrine.

 Welcome to our post about the Guadalupe Shrine (Basílica de Guadalupe) in Mexico City!
 Hopefully, by seeing the next topics, you can learn more about this sacred and important place for Mexicans and Catholics from all over the world.

 Click a section below to be taken right to one topic of your interest:

 - Historical significance of the Guadalupe Shrine ✝️

 - The story of the apparition of Our Lady of Guadalupe 🙏